eliabyteixeira/dt-money/README.md

 # dt-money
-Aplicativo para controle financeiro pessoal desenvolvido em ReactJS para fins de estudo do curso Ignite da Rocketseat!
+Application for personal financial control developed in ReactJS for study purposes do curso Ignite da Rocketseat!
 #ignite #rocketseat

 # running the application